Skip to main content

 - name: db

-Once configured, the agent can query the database using natural language — the MCP server translates tool calls into SQL queries.
+The agent can now query the database — the MCP server translates tool calls into SQL.

 mcp_servers: